nblumoe/nblumoe.github.com/_posts/2012-06-18-pomodoroeasy-prelaunch-access-to-the-upcoming-pomodoro-app.md

 signing up.
 So at least check out the [free pomodoro timer][free-timer].

 There is still some stuff to do on the app before I can send out invites to the pre-launch.
-But make sure to work with and enjoy the free timer till then.
-Oh, and the launch page needs I rework...
+But make sure to enjoy and work with the free timer till then.
+Oh, and the launch page needs some rework...
 I do know! ;)

 Any kind of feedback is heartly appreciated.